ktor-doc-jp/ktor-doc-jp/pages/quickstart/artifacts.md

   * `ktor-html-builder` integrates Ktor with [kotlinx.html builders](/features/html-dsl.html)
   * `ktor-locations` contains experimental support for [typed locations](/features/locations.html)
   * `ktor-metrics` adds the ability to add some [metrics](/features/metrics.html) to the server
-  * `ktor-server-sessions` adds ability to use [stateful sessions stored on a server](/features/sessions.html)
+  * `ktor-server-sessions` adds the ability to use [stateful sessions stored on a server](/features/sessions.html)
   * `ktor-websockets` provides support for [Websockets](/features/websockets.html)
 * `ktor-client` contains modules for [performing http requests](/clients/http-client.html)
-  * `ktor-client-core` is a core package where most of the http http client API is located
+  * `ktor-client-core` is a core package where most of the http HttpClient API is located
   * `ktor-client-apache` adds support for the Apache asynchronous HttpClient
   * `ktor-client-cio`  adds support for a pure Kotlin Corutine based I/O asynchronous HttpClient
   * `ktor-client-jetty` adds support